Jat15/sabicube/sabicube_readme.txt

 Search for a text string recursively with -r option: grep -r "barrel" ./*

+git status
-git add .
+git add -A
-git commit -a
+git commit --all
+git push origin master

 possible items, ideas and other stuff:
 **************************** Weapons / ammo